Vulvar Cancer: Surgery

 Surgery is the most common treatment for vulvar cancer.
 The goal of surgery is to

-remove tumors or areas of cancer (cancerous lesions) from the vulva while trying to
+remove the cancer (cancerous lesions) from the vulva while trying to leave as much

-functions to stay intact.
-Another goal is to remove lymph nodes from the groin to
+your bowels and bladder work.
+Another goal is to remove lymph nodes from the groin

-check for the spread of cancer.
-Sometimes surgery requires removing surrounding tissue
+to check them for cancer.
+Sometimes surgery includes removing nearby tissue or organs.

-or nearby organs.
 You should be treated by a gynecologic oncologist.
-This is a specialist
+This is a specialist with extra

 Types of vulvar surgery

-If you have a pre-cancerous lesion or early-stage vulvar cancer (Stage 0 or carcinoma
+If you have a precancerous sore (lesion) or early-stage vulvar cancer (Stage 0 carcinoma

-in situ), your surgeon may remove the cancer and some normal skin around it.
-This
+in situ or Stage 1A), the surgeon may remove the cancer and some normal skin around

-This type of surgery uses a laser beam to cut out or kill pre-cancerous cells.
-Laser
+This type of surgery uses a laser beam to cut out or kill abnormal cells.
+Laser surgery

-pre-cancerous lesions or Stage 0 (carcinoma in situ).
-It isn’t used to treat invasive
+Stage 0 (carcinoma in situ) vulvar cancers.
+It isn’t used to treat invasive cancer.

 For this surgery, your healthcare provider removes part (partial vulvectomy) or all